pretix/pretix-docs/docs/guides/widget.md

    <div class="pretix-widget">
         <div class="pretix-widget-info-message">
             JavaScript is disabled in your browser.
-            To access our ticket shop without javascript, please <a target="_blank" href="https://pretix.eu/demo/democon/">click here</a>.
+            To access our ticket shop without JavaScript, please <a target="_blank" href="https://pretix.eu/demo/democon/">click here</a>.
         </div>
     </div>
 </noscript>